Glove1911/Responsive-Portfolio-/README.md

 # Responsive-Portfolio-
 # Description

 For this assignment we were tasked with creating a responsive portfolio site utilizing Bootstrap components and the grid system.
 Each page must have valid and correct html.
-More info on submission requirement can be find <a href="./responsive-portfolio/readme copy.md">here
+More info on submission requirement can be find [here] (

 # Usage